instinctive/edu-advent-2022/day02.md

 We need to parse the rounds from the input.
 Note that the input has the opponent's move first.
-Two identical types with an arbitrary ordering can be a nice source of bugs, hence the tagging of all the moves and outcomes with the players type information.
+Two identical types with an arbitrary ordering can be a nice source of bugs, hence the tagging of moves and outcomes with player type information.

 ```haskell
 parse :: String -> Round 'Us 'Them